jl-oclinux/SecWinBatchMode/README.md

 ## Installation

-You can find on [resinfo-swmb](https://resinfo-gt.pages.in2p3.fr/swmb/resinfo-swmb/) the latest versions of the SWMB installer.
+You can find on the [download page](https://resinfo-gt.pages.in2p3.fr/swmb/resinfo-swmb/) the latest versions of the SWMB setup installer, and also a [WAPT](https://www.wapt.fr) package, a ZIP archive usable with [OCS inventory](https://ocsinventory-ng.org/)...
 These setup packages are made with the [NSIS](https://sf.net/projects/nsis/) software (Nullsoft Scriptable Install System).
 It is possible not to install and activate scheduled tasks at computer startup and user logon.